heptarch/heptarch.github.io/drafts/demon.md

 <i>May 19.</i> In some other part of the "Ashen House", as אשמדאי calls it—hear
 various "Ha!"s.
 Find him trying on legal wigs. <br>

-<i>May 26.</i> אשמדאי back in bedroom wearing particuarly outrageous
+<i>May 26.</i> Found  אשמדאי back in bedroom wearing particuarly outrageous
 peruke.
 Engages in long conversation about extradimensional scattering, "particles" of light, rotational moment term in gravitoelectromagnetic potential, and light-matter interactions in